eonist/eonist.github.io/_posts/2016-03-09-Singleton-in-swift.md

     }
 }

 // The 'init' function will
-// only be called the first time SharedManager.sharedInstance.doSth()
+// only be called the first time Manager.shared.doSth()
 ```